vinhngx/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data
-A simple data normalization step is employed, where each images is scaled to the range [-1, 1]
+A simple data standardization step is employed, where each images is scaled to the range [-1, 1]

 X_train_normalized = (X_train - 128.)/128

+This is a quick way to standardization the image to have approximately zero mean and unit variance distribution.
+Standardizing the data should help to condition the optimization problem and facilitate the optimization process.
+Also, it puts quantities, such as the learning rate, into a scale perspective.

+Since the model has archieved a good converged accuracy, we have not tested data augmentation herein.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.